m-a-r-c-e-l-i-n-o/UniStack/README.md

 **_UniStack is still under heavy construction and currently not in a usable state, but should be in beta by September 1st._**

-UniStack is a future proof, isomorphic JavaScript framework — bundled with all the features necessary for a modern, scalable application.
+UniStack is a future proof, isomorphic JavaScript framework — bundled with all the features necessary for a modern, scalable single-page application.

 Current features (no documentation yet):
 - Fully isomorphic (components, testing, etc)